 An expert-led, CME-accredited program aiming to bridge the gaps in the multidisciplinary management of chronic kidney disease (CKD).
-It will look at improving early diagnosis and staging, and discuss strategies for more collaborative and coordinated care in the different global regions.
+It looks at improving early diagnosis and staging, and discusses strategies for more collaborative and coordinated care in the different global regions.

 Professor Wheeler’s other roles include Honorary Professorial Fellow of The George Institute and Chair of the International Society of Nephrology Advancing Clinical Trials network.
 He has been involved in the development of Clinical Practice Guidelines for several organisations, most recently for Kidney Disease: Improving Global Outcomes (KDIGO).
 He served as KDIGO co-chair between 2012 and 2019.
 In the UK, he is National Institute of Health Research (NIHR) Renal Specialty Lead and Co-Medical Director of the North Thames NIHR Clinical Research Network.